peterho22/Java-Codes/README.md

 The program uses loops and switch-case logic to repeatedly process user input until the user chooses to exit.

+### Array Sorting Demo
+A Java program that generates an array of random integers and allows the user
+to:
+- Generate a new random array
+- Check if the array is sorted
+- Sort the array using selection sort

+This program demonstrates arrays, methods, loops, conditionals, and a basic sorting algorithm.

 ## How to Run
 Compile and run any program using the following commands: